-For those of you who think they are physically fit and you climbed some mountains already and that must mean you can’t be touched by altitude sickness, please read the paragraphs below carefully.
+For those of you who think they are physically fit and you climbed some mountains already and that must mean you can’t be bothered by altitude sickness, please read the paragraphs below carefully.

 It is absolutely normal to feel dizzy and experience headaches.
 Some of them might be quite bad and most people can’t escape them!
 And that’s ok, your body will adjust to the lack of oxygen soon, but the process won’t be very pleasant, so be ready for it.

-On the other hand, if you are feeling really sick (throwing up, fainting) you need to ask yourself this question – “What do you want more – to climb Kili or to stay alive and healthy?”.
-Your guide will evaluate your health condition and decide if you can continue or not.
+On the other hand, if you are feeling really sick (throwing up, fainting) and the pills your guide gave you do not help, you need to ask yourself this question – “What do you want more – to climb Kili or to stay alive and healthy?”.
+Your guide will evaluate your health condition and decide wether you should continue the hike.

 I met a couple of people who had to turn back and they looked pretty physically fit, so you can never know how your body would react.
-If this would happen to me, I would turn back.
-I was mentally ready for it and would feel no shame about it.
+If this would happen to me, I would turn back, I would not push it.
+In fact, I was mentally ready for it and would feel no shame about it.
 What can you do, it is a lottery in a way…

-1) Go slooooooow. “pole – pole” (“slowly-slowly” in Swahili, the local language) – you will hear that phrase A LOT and this is the key to beating the altitude sickness.
+- Go slooooooow. “pole – pole” (“slowly-slowly” in Swahili, the local language) – you will hear that phrase A LOT and this is the key to beating the altitude sickness.
 The slower you go and the deeper you breathe, the more oxygen will get to your lungs and other organs.
-Seriously, on the day of the summit we were as fast as turtles probably!
+Seriously, on the summit day we were as fast as turtles probably!

 NOTE: A very well-known pill against altitude sickness is Diamox.
-You can buy it just in case, but your guide will surely have it for you.
+You can buy it just in case, but your guide will surely have it for you (as well as the oxygen, they are required to have it in the backpack just in case) .
 To be honest, I am not a supporter of taking pills before you need them.
-So I only asked for a pill from my guide when I felt the strong headache.
+So I only asked for a pill from my guide when I felt that strong headache.
 The funny thing is that it took him some time to go to his tent and collect the pill and, when he was back, the pain already disappeared (I ate some soup and that helped)!

 NOTE2: Please consult your doctor before making the decision to climb Kilimanjaro to see if there is anything that could prevent you from going – a heart condition, some respiratory problems, knees problems etc. This is very important because you are not going to be checked on the spot.